SDP-09/cloud9-website/content/pages/how-it-works.md

 The arm is capable of cleaning the desk by swiping the squeegee across the surface of the desk.
 In order to clean the table, disinfectant is distributed to the sponge throughout the whole cleaning motion through low volumes by the pump.

 See embedded a video depicting the cleaning motion of the arm.
 In this video the arm does not have a squeegee on the end since soft body simulation is not feasable.
-In practice, the malleable sponge would make up for the fluctuations of motion:
+In practice, the malleable sponge would make up for the fluctuations in the motion of the arm:

 {{< youtube n0dsNzAbkx0 >}}